gianniskalyvas/llm-posthoc-explainability/README.md

   </div>
   <p><em>
     1. Attacks show a slight decrease in their preference for perturbing human-annotated tokens as model size increases, across both model families. <br>
-    2. Smaller Llama is affected from prompt variations benefitting from them in general. while bigger version where more consistent <br>
+    2. Smaller Llama is affected from prompt variations benefitting from them in general. while bigger version where more consistent.
   </em></p>
 </div>